Motivation Through Compensation

 Motivation Through Mastery

-The first is mastery.
+The first point of employee motivation is mastery.
 What does this mean?
 Mastery is what people are looking for in their life.
 They are looking to become better at what they do.
 They’re looking for opportunities to grow.
 They are looking for opportunities to position themselves for their next job.
 This is a very important motivator for people.
 The role of the CEO is to help their employees achieve mastery.
 The way a CEO does this is by looking at each employee interaction as a potential teaching moment.

 When you’re working with someone you can teach them how you’ve done things in the past.
 You can teach them the clues to success.
 You can teach them how to think in a way that enables them to grow in their current role.
-Many of the skills around this can be around management.
+Many of the skills around this can be around team management.
 If someone on your team is a great individual contributor, and now they’re in management, they have a whole new skill set to gain, And you have an opportunity as the CEO to give them mastery in management and leading.

 Motivation Through Autonomy